EnvoyAI/examples/README.md

 Read this documentation and explore our examples to learn how to integrate your algorithm into the EnvoyAI Platform.

+# EnvoyAI Machine API Version 2

+We are almost done implementing a new version of the EnvoyAI Machine API.
+Version 1 Machines will continue to work on the dev portal, Version 2 Machines will being working on the dev portal very soon.
+Upgrading to version 2 Machines will be as simple as modifying a few Docker LABELs.
+In order for a Machine to be used with the EnvoyAI Liaison (in a clinical workflow) it must use Machine API Version 2.

+All examples and documentation will now refer to version 2, but if you want to refer back to the version 1 documentation please check the v1 branch of this repository.

 ## Basics and Terminology

 ### Machine